 Your diet: The correlation between your diet and skin is closely connected.
 Dairy products, in particular, have been shown to trigger breakouts due to the hormones in milk, so where possible try to avoid cheese and cow’s milk and instead try almond or coconut milk, and vegan cheese or yogurt.
 Other foods you should steer clear of include dried fruit, fizzy drinks, and milk chocolate – these foods contain a high amount of sugar, which cause inflammation and can dehydrate and irritate your skin.
 Check out this ahhhmazing healthy chocolate alternative here.

 Acne Home Remedies & Acne Products

 Mario Badescu Drying Lotion, $17: This drying solution is amazing at taking down pimples overnight as it helps to dry out blemishes and reduce redness and inflammation.
 Check out why we love it so much here.

 Banana peels: Use the peel of a ripe banana and rub it directly onto a pimple – leave it on for 30 minutes and then wash your face, and repeat twice, daily.
-Banana peels are packed with anti-inflammatory ingredients as well as enzymes which will help fade scars.
+Banana peels are packed with anti-inflammatory ingredients as well as enzymes that help soften scars.
 If you don’t believe us, take a quick read of these reviews on acne.org here.

-AHA 30% + BHA 2% Peeling Solution, $12.30: This chemical exfoliator uses glycolic, lactic, tartaric, and citric AHAs, and Salicylic acid to exfoliate dead skin for a super deep pore cleanse that helps to fade blemishes and scarring.
-Shop it here.
+The Ordinary AHA 30% + BHA 2% Peeling Solution, $8: This chemical exfoliator uses glycolic, lactic, tartaric, and citric AHAs, and Salicylic acid to exfoliate dead skin for a super deep pore cleanse that helps to fade blemishes and scarring.